guillesanbri/guillesanbri.github.io/about.md

 ### Contact

-Feel free to shoot me a DM at [GSBrread@Twitter](https://twitter.com/GSBrread) if you want to chat!
+Feel free to shoot me a DM at [GSBrread @ 𝕏 / Twitter](https://twitter.com/GSBrread) if you want to chat!